negativepie/Operation-Elimenate-SVN/README.md

 # NOTE

-- need to make sure specification of the program is present and done at the practical session
+- Need to make sure specification of the program is present and done at the practical session

 # Coding